nuwaLab/wingmuzz/README.md

 @inproceedings{wingmuzz,
- author = {Zhu, Xiaogang and Dai, Enze and Feng, Xiaotao and Wang, Shaohua and Xia, Xin and Wen, Sheng and Lam, Kwok-Yan and Xiang, Yang}, title = {WingMuzz: Blackbox Testing of IoT Protocols via Two-dimensional Fuzzing Schedule}, booktitle = {Proceedings of the 40th IEEE/ACM International Conference on Automated Software Engineering (ASE'25)}, year = {2025}, numpages = {13},
+ author = {Zhu, Xiaogang and Dai, Enze and Feng, Xiaotao and Wang, Shaohua and Xia, Xin and Wen, Sheng and Lam, Kwok-Yan and Xiang, Yang}, title = {WingMuzz: Blackbox Testing of IoT Protocols via Two-dimensional Fuzzing Schedule}, booktitle = {Proceedings of the 40th IEEE/ACM International Conference on Automated Software Engineering}, year = {2025}, numpages = {13},
 }